CodyReichert/awesome-cl/README.md

 * [jsown](https://github.com/madnificent/jsown) - A reader and writer for the JSON format.
 [Expat][14].
 * [json-mop](https://github.com/gschjetne/json-mop) - A metaclass for bridging CLOS and JSON objects.
 [MIT][200].

+See also this [extensive comparison](https://sites.google.com/site/sabraonthehill/home/json-libraries) of JSON libraries.

 Language extensions
 ===================